aOdoom/personal-finance-analysis/README.md

 ## **Discussion**

-Student loans make up the largest share of expenses.
+Student loans (education category) make up the largest share of expenses.
 Using the avalanche method saves approximately $3,472 and 4 years compared to minimum payments.
 Surprisingly, utilities and groceries were nearly equal in spending.
 Visualizing the payoff trajectories made the advantage of the avalanche method concrete — the lines diverge quickly once the first loan is paid off.

 ## **Limitations**
 -  Simulated data